watson-developer-cloud/assistant-toolkit/integrations/extensions/docs/metaweather-deprecated/readme.md

 ```
 ** IMPORTANT NOTICE **

-The MetaWeather API is currently unavailable.
-In the meantime, we recommend using a different starter kit to get started with extensions.
+The MetaWeather API is permanently out of commission.
+We are therefore deprecating this starter kit.

-Check back for updates on when the API is running again, or visit https://www.metaweather.com/api/ to check the status on your own.
+We will leave these examples, however, as reference material that can be examined by uploading the skill.

 ```

 MetaWeather is a simple API for querying location weather data.
 The API supports three use cases:

-- GET Location Search: Search for a location by a name (string) OR a lattitude and longitude value.
-This resturns a Where-On-Earth-ID (woeid).
+- GET Location Search: Search for a location by a name (string) OR a latitude and longitude value.
+This returns a Where-On-Earth-ID (woeid).
 - GET Location: Use a Where-On-Earth-ID to get a location's 5-day weather forecast.
 - GET Location Day: Use a Where-On-Earth-ID and a date to query for a location's historical weather data.